 PEORIA, Ariz. — The Mariners’ first serious spring casualty is in the third-base coaching box.

-Former Triple-A Tacoma manager John Stearns will be sidelined from all baseball activities for four to six weeks after undergoing surgery to correct a hiatal hernia.
+Former Class AAA Tacoma manager John Stearns will be sidelined from all baseball activities for four-to-six weeks after undergoing surgery to correct a hiatal hernia.

 But here was Stearns, nicknamed “Bad Dude” in his playing days for his take-no-prisoners approach, strolling Tuesday afternoon into the Mariners’ clubhouse.